Oi Va Voi: Memory Drop (2016–present)

 In 2015 the band began writing their new album.
 A core writing team consisting of founding members Josh Breslaw and Steve Levi along with longtime band members David Orchant and Michael Vinavar developed all of the music with Steve Levi writing most of the lyrics.
 Towards the end of the writing process new singer Zohara Niddam began collaborating and co-wrote on 4 of the 6 songs she performed on.

 In 2017 OI VA VOI recorded Memory Drop, their 5th studio album.
 Musicians performing on the album include: Steve Levi (Clarinet and Vocals), Josh Breslaw (Drums), David Orchant (Trumpet and Piano), Michael Vinaver (Guitar and Bass), Anna Phoebe (Violin), John Matts (Guitar and Bass), Zohara Niddam (Vocals, Piano, Keys), Georgina Leach (violin).
 The album was produced by OI VA VOI drummer Josh Breslaw and mixed by Moshik Kop.
 Memory Drop was released on 9 November 2018 via V2 Records Benelux.

+In November 2025, the Strange Brew venue in Bristol apologised to the band for cancelling a performance that was due to take place in May after receiving complaints from activist groups.
+They accepted that the scrutiny was only "because they are a Jewish band performing with an Israeli singer" and the cancellation was not in accordance with the Equality Act 2010.
+The venue stated that it had implemented compulsory antisemitism training for senior management and had made a donation to the Community Security Trust.